 4.Reinforcing product risk management corresponding to new chemical policies

 System and Responsible Officers

-The RC & Quality Assurance Division conducts chemical safety audits of each division of the Mitsui Chemicals Group.
+The RC & Quality Assurance Division conducts chemical safety audits of each division and affiliated companies of the Mitsui Chemicals Group.
 The fairness of such audits is independently assessed by the Internal Control Division.

 |Chemical Safety Audit||Confirming the chemical management system, the state of its management and state of compliance with relevant laws and regulations.|

 |Scope: Business divisions of the Head Office, branch offices and laboratories of Mitsui Chemicals, as well as affiliated companies (selected every year)|